We share our best travel tips in this complete guide to the gorgeous Playa Del Carmen: practical safety tips, where to stay, go out, party and tan!

 Gay clubs in Playa del Carmen

-Despite being a modest resort town, Playa does have one very awesome gay club aptly called Club 69 (or Playa 69)!
+Since it's a more modest resort town, Playa doesn't have much in the way of gay clubs, now that Playa 69 has closed down.
 If you really want to party and go all out, we suggest grabbing a cab (around 45 mins and $25-45 each way) over to Cancun which has a much larger gay scene.
 If you want to stay closer to Cancun, take a look at our selection of the best gay resorts in Cancun.

 When we did this, we went with a group of friends so we split the cost of the taxi ride between us.
 Below we've summarised the gay club of Playa along with another gay-friendly club called Coco Bongo and our favorite gay club in Cancun called 11:11.